kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 {{<note>}}
-`Gt` and `Lt` operators will not work with non integer values.
+`Gt` and `Lt` operators will not work with non-integer values.
 If the given value doesn't parse as an integer, the pod will fail to get scheduled.
 Also, `Gt` and `Lt` are not available for `podAffinity`.
 {{</note>}}

 ## {{% heading "whatsnext" %}}